okou5136/wem/README.md

 wem -m testdebugtime make/list ...
 ```

-> Available modes:
+> Available modes:<br />
->   test:  when set , WEM will not create any actuall files.
+>   test:  when set , WEM will not create any actuall files.<br />
->   debug: display internal values. useful when you have a problem with parsing
+>   debug: display internal values. useful when you have a problem with parsing<br />
->   time:  display benchmark
+>   time:  display benchmark<br />

 ## License